soda-auto/soda-sim/README.md

 This repository is plugin for UnrealEngine.
 You can clone this repo to the UnrealEngine's plugins folder or to the project plugins folders.
 Then you need to follow the next steps: [Setup a New UProject](https://docs.soda.auto/projects/soda-sim/en/latest/How_To/Setup_a_New_UProject.html)

 > [!NOTE]
-> * The repose includes LFS files.
+> The repose includes LFS files.
 Make sure you clone LFS files as well.

 See more information about [Working with Plugins in Unreal Engine](https://docs.unrealengine.com/5.0/en-US/working-with-plugins-in-unreal-engine/).

 ## Supported OS
-* Windows
+- Windows
-* Linux (not tested)
+- Linux

 ## Ecosystem
-* [soda-sim-uproject] (https://github.com/soda-auto/soda-sim-uproject) - Just an example of UnreanEngine project for building the SODA.Sim.
+- [soda-sim-uproject](https://github.com/soda-auto/soda-sim-uproject) - just an example of UnreanEngine project for building the SODA.Sim.
-* [soda-sim-ros2](https://github.com/soda-auto/soda-sim-ros2) - support ROS2 capabilities for the SODA.Sim
+- [soda-sim-ros2](https://github.com/soda-auto/soda-sim-ros2) - support ROS2 capabilities for the SODA.Sim
-* [soda-sim-ros2-ws](https://github.com/soda-auto/soda-sim-ros2-ws) - scripts for build ROS2 for [SODA.Sim ROS2](https://github.com/soda-auto/soda-sim-ros2) for Windows and Linux.
+- [ros-humble](https://github.com/soda-auto/ros-humble) - precompiled ROS Humble binaries for use in the *soda-sim-ros2*
+- [ros-soda-msgs](https://github.com/soda-auto/ros-soda-msgs) - custom ROS messages used in SODA.Sim
+- [ros-ue-wrapper](https://github.com/soda-auto/ros-ue-wrapper) - a wrapper over the ROS C++ interfaces (rclcpp), with the ability to use rclcpp in UnrealEngine.
-* [soda-sim-proto-v1](https://github.com/soda-auto/soda-sim-proto-v1) - implementation of the generic snesors messages serialization for the SodaSim.
+- [soda-sim-proto-v1](https://github.com/soda-auto/soda-sim-proto-v1) - implementation of the generic snesors messages serialization for the SodaSim.
-* [soda-sim-remote-ctr](https://github.com/soda-auto/soda-sim-remote-ctrl) - HTTP Python client for [Remote Control](https://docs.unrealengine.com/5.3/en-US/remote-control-for-unreal-engine/) implementing [Remote Control API HTTP](https://docs.unrealengine.com/5.3/en-US/remote-control-api-http-reference-for-unreal-engine/)
+- [soda-sim-remote-ctr](https://github.com/soda-auto/soda-sim-remote-ctrl) - HTTP Python client for [Remote Control](https://docs.unrealengine.com/5.3/en-US/remote-control-for-unreal-engine/) implementing [Remote Control API HTTP](https://docs.unrealengine.com/5.3/en-US/remote-control-api-http-reference-for-unreal-engine/)
-* [soda-sim-city-sample-vehicles](https://github.com/soda-auto/soda-sim-city-sample-vehicles) - additional GhostVehicles library based on City Sample Vehicles
+- [soda-sim-city-sample-vehicles](https://github.com/soda-auto/soda-sim-city-sample-vehicles) - additional GhostVehicles library based on City Sample Vehicles

 ## Roadmap
-* Integration with [Project Chrono](https://projectchrono.org/) for accurate vehicle physics simulation.
+- Integration with [Project Chrono](https://projectchrono.org/) for accurate vehicle physics simulation.
-* Analog/Digital Input/Output hardware interface.
+- Analog/Digital Input/Output hardware interface.
 We have almost finished developing our own hardware, which will allow virtual Analog/Digital Input/Output to be mapped to real hardware for HIL purpose.
-* Realtime Python Scripts.
+- Realtime Python Scripts.
 Support [Unreal Editor Python](https://docs.unrealengine.com/5.2/en-US/scripting-the-unreal-editor-using-python/) to work in game mode.
-* Simulink Model Importing.
+- Simulink Model Importing.
 Ability to develop vehicle components using Simulinks and import them into the simulator.
-* LIN interfce support.
+- LIN interfce support.
-* City Traffic Generation based on the Summo.
+- City Traffic Generation based on the Summo.
-* Support of the OpenScenario.
+- Support of the OpenScenario.
-* Distributed simulation.
+- Distributed simulation.
 Horisontal parallelization of simulation on multiple computers to simulate more vehicle sensors.

 ## Contact
 Please feel free to provide feedback or ask questions by creating a Github issue.
 For inquiries about collaboration, please email us at sim@soda.auto.